khiner/flowgrid/README.md

 ```

 `Field`s also provide state metadata, conversion & rendering methods, and behave syntactically like the `Primitive`s they wrap.

+## Application docs

+### Project files

+FlowGrid supports three project formats.
+When saving a project, you can select any of these formats using the filter dropdown in the lower-right of the file dialog.
+Each type of FlowGrid project file is saved as plain JSON.

+* `.fgs`: _FlowGrid**State**_
+  - The full application state.
+    An `.fgs` file contains a JSON blob with all the information needed to get back to the saved project state.
+    Loading a `.fgs` project file will completely replace the application state with its own.
+  - As a special case, the project file `./flowgrid/empty.fgs` (relative to the project build folder) is used internally to load projects.
+    This `empty.fgs` file is used internally to implement the `open_empty_project` action, which can be triggered via the `File->New project` menu item, or with `Cmd+n`.
+    FlowGrid (over-)writes this file every launch, after initializing to empty-project values (and, currently, rendering two frames to let ImGui fully establish its context).
+    This approach provides a pretty strong guarantee that loading a new project will always produce the same, valid empty-project state.
+* `.fga`: _FlowGrid**Actions**_
+  - FlowGrid can also save and load projects as a list of _action gestures_.
+    This format stores an ordered record of _every action_ that affected the app state up to the time it was saved.
+    More accurately, an `.fga` file is a list _of lists_ of (action, timestamp) pairs.
+    Each top-level list represents a logical _gesture_, composed of a list of actions, along with the absolute time they occurred.
+    Each action item contains all the information needed to carry out its effect on the application state.
+    In other words, each list of actions in an `.fga` file tells you, in application-domain semantics, what _happened_.
+  - **Gesture compression:** Actions within each gesture are compressed down to a potentially smaller set of actions.
+    This compression is done in a way that retains the same application-state effects, while also keeping the same application-domain semantics.

 ## Build and run